 \begin{definition} An elementary $p$-path $e_{i_{0}...i_{p}}$ is said to be \textit{regular} if $i_{k} \neq i_{k+1}$ for all $k=0,...,p-1$, and it is called \textit{non-regular} otherwise.
 The elements of the subspace $\mathcal{R}_{p}(V) = \mbox{{span}} \{ e_{i_{0}...i_{p}} : i_{k} \neq i_{k+1}, \forall k=0,...,p-1 \} \subseteq \Lambda_{p}(V)$ are called \textit{regular $p$-paths}. \end{definition}

-Although Definition \ref{def:path-walk-trail} states that all vertices of a directed path must be different, here we are adopting an abuse of notation and use the expression \textit{elementary path} as synonym of \textit{walk}, and the expression \textit{regular elementary path} as synonym of \textit{trail}.
+Although Definition \ref{def:path-walk-trail} states that all vertices of a directed path must be different, here we are adopting an abuse of notation and using the expression \textit{elementary path} as a synonym of \textit{walk}, and the expression \textit{regular elementary path} as a synonym of \textit{trail}.

 \begin{definition} A \textit{path complex} over a finite set $V$ is a non-empty set $\mathcal{P} = \mathcal{P}(V)$ of elementary paths on $V$ such that for any $n \ge 0$, if $e_{i_{0}...i_{n}} \in \mathcal{P}(V)$, then the truncated paths $e_{i_{0}...i_{n-1}}$ and $e_{i_{1}...i_{n}}$ belong to $\mathcal{P}(V)$ as well. \end{definition}